For Ela Conf 2016 and 2017, we created a Google Form to collect speaker feedback. The form had the following fields:

 - For which session are you leaving feedback?
 (A select box with all the possible talks)

 - What’s one thing the speaker(s) can improve their talk for next time?

-We then read through the responses, summarized them into a personal report for each speaker, and then sent the feedback to each speaker after the conference.
+We then read through the responses, summarized them into a personal repository for each speaker, and then sent the feedback to each speaker after the conference.

 Reading through a spreadsheet with 290 rows with feedback for 20 sessions wasn’t going to be fun, so I wrote spreadsheet-collator that would:

 - Read the spreadsheet.

 - Group the data based on the talk title.

 - Format the data.

 - Write the data to its own Google Doc file.

 The script worked beautifully and saved us loads of time.
 Here’s how you can use it: